Improving Neural Question Generation using World Knowledge

 \subsection{Decoding with Attention}

-We use a two layered LSTM for the decoder.
+We use a two-layer LSTM for the decoder.
 Words are generated sequentially conditioned on the encoder output and the previous decoder step.
 Formally, at decoding time step $t$, the LSTM decoder reads the previous word embedding $ y_{t-1} $ and context vector $ c_{t -1} $ to compute the new hidden state $ d_{t} $.
-The context vector $ c_{t} $ at time step $t$ is computed using the attention mechanism in \cite{luong-attention}, which matches the current decoder state $d_t$ with each encoder hidden state $h_i$ to get an relevance score.
-A one layer feed-forward network takes the decoder state $s_t$ and $c_t$ and predicts the probability distribution over the decoder vocabulary.
+The context vector $ c_{t} $ at time step $t$ is computed using the attention mechanism in \cite{luong-attention}, which matches the current decoder state $d_t$ with each encoder hidden state $h_i$ to get a relevance score.
+A one-layer feed-forward network takes the decoder state $s_t$ and $c_t$ and predicts the probability distribution over the decoder vocabulary.
 Similar to \cite{ans-focused-qg,context-multi-perspective-qg}, we also use the copy mechanism from \cite{pointing-unknown-gulcehre-2016} to deal with the rare and unknown words.